Unusual Options Activity Insight: iShares 7-10 Year Treasury Bond ETF | Benzinga

 Unusual Options Activity Insight: iShares 7-10 Year Treasury Bond ETF

-iShares 7-10 Year Treasury Bond ETF (NASDAQ:IEF) shares experienced unusual options activity on Friday.
-The stock price moved up to $117.72 following the option alert.
+Shares of iShares 7-10 Year Treasury Bond ETF (NASDAQ:IEF) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $117.76.

 - Sentiment: BULLISH